-Fortunately for travellers, the choice is not so difficult.
-Most of the best hotels in Calgary are situated in & around Downtown Calgary.
-Conveniently, the downtown area is also home to many of the top things to see & do in Calgary and to the city’s main festivals including the world-famous Calgary Stampede.
+Fortunately, choosing among the best areas to stay in Calgary is easy for travellers.
+Most of the best hotels in Calgary sit in & around Downtown Calgary.
+The downtown area is home to many of the top things to see & do in Calgary.
+The city’s main festivals, including the world-famous Calgary Stampede, also take place here.

-Ready to get your Calgary accommodations booked?
-Get started with this complete guide to the best places to stay in Calgary including the top areas, neighbourhoods & hotels for visitors…
+Ready to book your Calgary accommodations?
+Get started with this complete guide to the best places to stay in Calgary.
+In the guide, we cover all the top areas, neighbourhoods & hotels for visitors…

 Best places to stay in Calgary

-Straddling the banks of the Bow River, Calgary is the fourth-largest city in Canada and the most populated city in Alberta.
+Calgary straddles the banks of the Bow River.
+It’s the fourth-largest city in Canada and the most populated city in Alberta.

-Thanks to its location in the foothills of the Canadian Rockies, Calgary is also often considered the urban gateway to Canada’s rugged & beautiful west including some of Western Canada’s top outdoor destinations such as Banff and Jasper.
+Located in the foothills of the Canadian Rockies, Calgary is the urban gateway to Canada’s rugged west.
+From Calgary, you can easily visit Western Canada’s top outdoor destinations.
+Banff, Lake Louise, Canmore, and Jasper are all within driving distance.

 With the Albertan city’s size & popularity with travellers comes the dilemma of choosing where to stay in Calgary.

-Fortunately, Calgary is quite compact and easy-to-navigate.
+Luckily, Calgary is compact and easy-to-navigate.
 Many of the best hotels & accommodations options in the city fall within the neighbourhoods in & around the downtown core.
 These areas are also home to many of the top tourist attractions in Calgary.

 The best areas to stay in Calgary include: